microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 In [Section 6](../06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md), we created a service binding to inject CosmosDB configuration into an Azure Spring Cloud microservice.

-Now, let's do the same thing to inject connectino information for our MySQL database into the new `weather-service` microservice.
+Now, let's do the same thing to inject connection information for our MySQL database into the new `weather-service` microservice.
 This time, we'll do it from the command line:

 > 💡Make sure you use the same shell session that you've been using for the previous steps in this section.